Learn about the basic concepts you should understand before loading data into an Oracle Database using SQL*Loader.

-Although this format is the least flexible, it results in better performance than variable or stream format.
+Although the fixed record format is the least flexible format, using it results in better performance than variable or stream format.
 Fixed format is also simple to specify.
 For example:

-Example 7-1 shows a control file that specifies a data file (
+The following example shows a control file that specifies a data file

-396,...ty,. which is exactly eleven bytes (assuming a single-byte character set).
-The second record is
+exactly eleven bytes (assuming a single-byte character set).
+The second record

 Example 7-1 Loading Data in Fixed Record Format

 load data infile 'example1.dat' "fix 11" into table example fields terminated by ',' optionally enclosed by '"' (col1, col2)

 396,...ty,.4922,beth,\n 68773,ben,.
 1,.."dave", 5455,mike,.

 Note that the length is always interpreted in bytes, even if character-length semantics are in effect for the file.
 This is necessary because the file can contain a mix of fields.
 Some are processed with character-length semantics, and others are processed with byte-length semantics.